jhpyle/docassemble/_docs/functions.md

 about how **docassemble** collects information about the user's location.

+## <a name="countries_list"></a><a name="country_name"></a>countries_list() and country_name()

+The `countries_list()` function returns a list of dictionaries, where each dictionary contains a single key-value pair mapping a two-letter, capitalized country abbreviation to the name of the country (in English).
+This function is primarily useful when asking a user to specify his or her country.

+The `country_name()` function returns the name of a country (in English) based on the two-letter, capitalized country abbreviation.

+{% include side-by-side.html demo="country" %}

+When working with countries, it is a good idea to store country names in this two-letter, capitalized format.
+The country code is used by the [`send_sms()`] function to determine the appropriate universal formatting of phone numbers.

+The data come from the [`pycountry` package].

+## <a name="states_list"></a><a name="state_name"></a>states_list() and state_name()

+The `states_list()` function returns a list of dictionaries, where each dictionary contains a single key-value pair mapping a state abbreviation to the name of a state.
+This function is primarily useful when asking a user to specify his or her state.

+The function takes an optional keyword argument `country`, which is expected to be a country abbreviation (e.g., `'SE'` for Sweden).
+If the `country` is not provided, it is assumed to be the default country (the value returned by [`get_country()`]).
+For countries other than the United States, the geographic areas returned are the first-level subdivisions within the country.
+The name of these subdivisions varies.
+The [`subdivision_type()`] function can be used to find the name of the major subdivision, and also to find if the country has any subdivisions at all.

+The `state_name()` function returns the name of a state based on the state abbreviation provided.

+{% include side-by-side.html demo="state" %}

+When working with states, it is a good idea to store state names in this abbreviated format.

+The data come from the [`pycountry` package].

+## <a name="subdivision_type"></a>subdivision_type()

+Given a country code, `subdivision_type()` returns the name of the primary subdivision within that country.

+{% include side-by-side.html demo="subdivision-type" %}

+Note that some countries have no subdivisions at all.
+In that case, this function will return `None`.

+The data come from the [`pycountry` package].

 # Functions for managing global variables

 If you try writing your own functions, you will learn that functions